osu-bsli/flight-software/DISCIPLINE.md

 }
 ```

+### Check all return values of functions that can fail.

+> [!CAUTION]
-### Check all return values of functions that can fail. **Improperly handled sensor failures could result in serious consequences, such as failure to deploy parachute and loss of vehicle.**
+> **Improperly handled sensor failures could result in serious consequences, such as failure to deploy parachute and loss of vehicle.**

 ```c
 HAL_StatusTypeDef spi_write(const uint8_t *data, const uint16_t data_len) {